<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=972574526407582&amp;ev=PageView&amp;noscript=1">

 luxurious designer rug made from sustainable materials

 In our search for new ways to make our collection even more sustainable, we have decided to gradually convert compatible viscose models to TENCEL™ Lyocell and, where possible, to create new designs with this material in the first instance.
-From autumn 2021, four more products will be available in TENCEL™: MARBLE, OBSIDIAN, NEW WAVE & CORALS.
+Since autumn 2021, four more products have been developed in TENCEL™: MARBLE, OBSIDIAN, NEW WAVE & CORALS.

 a step towards a greener future of carpet design